-There’s nothing better than enjoying the sights, sounds and smells of a local market especially the historic Clitheroe market.
+There’s nothing better than enjoying the sights, sounds and smells of a local market, especially the historic Clitheroe market.
 From fresh local produce to the unique, handmade items, it’s always worth visiting local markets to see what is on offer.
+Discover our guide to market days in The Ribble Valley.

 In the Ribble Valley, we’re lucky to have a wide variety of markets in the towns that make up our area.
 Below are the days on which the markets run and what you can expect to see in each of the areas in the Ribble Valley.